Zigzag Canyon Overlook Hike on Mt Hood

 Avalanche lilies

 You’ll soon round a corner and see sweeping views of a large ridge backed by the summit of Mt Hood.
 Once you climb the ridge, you will be almost to the Zigzag Canyon Overlook.
-There are, however, still a few switchbacks to get there.

-Lupines Zigzag Canyon
+Zigzag Canyon Overlook

 Zigzag Canyon